MariannaGarbuzova/rsschool-2019Q1-cv/cv.md

 #  Marianna Garbuzova
 Phone number:  +375 29 809 22 31
 e-mail: vesna09@tut.by
+### Summary: I woud like making a  layout.
+I have studied it independently and attended courses.
+I understand that a modern pages need a live, interactive style, so I realized to study and practice Java Script.
+So I came to study the course .
 ### Skills:
 SVC: Git, HTML5/CSS, JS.
 ###  Code: